gabriele22/AddressFinderByRegion/README.md

-# AddressFinderByTown
+# AddressFinderByRegion
-Find address of a town using bing maps api
+Find address of a region using bing maps api